provenant-dev/public-schema/README.md

 - If the schema is vLEI specific, then create new <schema-name>.json file in either [vLEI](vLEFI) folder or [vLEI/acdc] folder.
 - Run docker compose with [register_all](tools/README.md#register_all) command `docker compose up --command=register_all`

+## How to trigger build after adding new schema(s)

+- Trigger a build manually in `schema-registry-deployment` repo.
+We don't want to run an automatic build from this public repo as of now.
+So, the action to trigger build generation and deployment are manual actions.